Paul Tracy: 2004–2012

-With the Great Recession hurting IndyCar, he entered six races in the 2009 season, five of which he drove KV Racing Technology's No. 15 Dallara-Honda (the Indianapolis 500, Watkins Glen, Toronto, and Edmonton) and later No. 5 car (Mid-Ohio), (Note: Tracy replaced Mario Moraes for this race because the latter was in Brazil following the death of his father.) after discussions with the team with assistance from industry friend Doug Barnett to get him sponsorship to race for the team.
+With the Great Recession hurting IndyCar, Tracy entered six races in the 2009 season, five of which he drove KV Racing Technology's No. 15 Dallara-Honda (the Indianapolis 500, Watkins Glen, Toronto, and Edmonton) and later No. 5 car (Mid-Ohio), (Note: Tracy replaced Mario Moraes for this race because the latter was in Brazil following the death of his father.) after discussions with the team with assistance from industry friend Doug Barnett to get him sponsorship to race for the team.
 Tracy also drove A. J. Foyt Racing's No. 14 car at Milwaukee in place of the injured Vítor Meira after talking to team director Larry Foyt but left the team following the race because it provided him with sub-par equipment.
 He finished in the top-ten in three races, including a season-best sixth place in Edmonton.

 Tracy continued to race part-time in IndyCar in the 2010 season.
 He entered three races (the Indianapolis 500, Toronto and Edmonton) with KV Racing Technology in its No. 15 car with sponsorship funding, and another three events (Watkins Glen, Kentucky and Motegi) for Dreyer & Reinbold Racing as a substitute driver for the injured Mike Conway in its No. 24 entry.
 Tracy lost 35 lb in eight weeks by cycling and embarked on a diet for two months after seeing footage of himself recording a television program to get more physically fit for the season.
 He did not qualify for the Indianapolis 500 because his car was slow and race strategist Barry Green deleted the time in vain, expecting Tracy to drive faster.
 Tracy's best finish of the season was sixth place at Edmonton.

-He signed a five-year sponsorship deal and was due to drive full-time with KV Racing Technology-Lotus in the 2011 championship, but sponsorship funding from driver Tony Kanaan shortly before the season began in St. Petersburg meant he was dropped from the team.
+Tracy signed a five-year sponsorship deal and was due to drive full-time with KV Racing Technology-Lotus in the 2011 championship, but sponsorship funding from driver Tony Kanaan shortly before the season began in St. Petersburg meant he was dropped from the team.
 Tracy instead accepted a five-race deal with Dragon Racing after being sought out by team owner Jay Penske when the team lost Kanaan due to sponsorship issues, and he also joined Dreyer & Reinbold for the Indianapolis 500.
 He finished each of the six races held outside of the top-ten places.
 Tracy was involved in a fifteen-car accident that killed Dan Wheldon at the season-ending IZOD IndyCar World Championship in Las Vegas.

-He started talking to some racing teams since he wanted to drive full-time in IndyCar for the 2012 season, not part-time, otherwise he would not compete.
+Tracy started talking to some racing teams since he wanted to drive full-time in IndyCar for the 2012 season, not part-time, otherwise he would not compete.
 Tracy was close to signing a contract to drive a Dallara DW12 car for Michael Shank Racing (MSR) but the team could not get enough financial backing to enter the season-opening Honda Grand Prix of St. Petersburg, preventing him from participating in his final planned season.
 He chose to stop racing following Wheldon's death.